baselm/ieee-demo/README.md

 ADMIN_PASSWORD=admin \
 docker stack deploy -c basic-docker-compose.yml mon3
 ```
+* This repo assumes you have all the prerequisities installed and it should work out of the box by running DQN_aftersubmission.ipynb or DQN_aftersubmission.py.
+The foo_agent could be installed in your system using pip install -e .
+The DQN agent create a leader node called nupic with ip address 192.168.99.100.
+Feel free to change the IP Address to suits you need.
+To use diffreant name for the leader you need to change it in the attached shell scripts.
 ## Run
+'''
+python DQN_aftersubmission.py
+'''
 The DQN_aftersubmission.ipynb contains the MDP Agent and the DQN algorithm.
 Running this notebook will enable the DQN to initiat the swarm and load all the services below.
 The agent will be able to create/remove nodes based on the current state.

 Prerequisites: